bil/licorice/docs/html/_sources/guide/quickstart.rst.txt

 0. Prerequisites
 ===============================================================================

-This guide assumes that you're working in a BASH shell on a POSIX-compliant system and have followed the :ref:`LiCoRICE installation instructions <installation:installation>`.
+This guide assumes that you're working in a BASH shell on a POSIX-compliant system and have followed the :ref:`LiCoRICE installation instructions <install/licorice:Installation>`.

 1. Simple Hello World
 ===============================================================================